 An English-Italian, Italian-English dictionary is strongly recommended.
-S.Adorni - K.Primorac, English Grammar for Students of Italian, The Olivia and Hill Press, 2nd edition, 1995 COURSE NOTES -Attendance, which includes active and positive contributions to classes and lab sessions, is strongly recommended.
+Susanna Nocchi, Nuova grammatica pratica della lingua italiana, Alma Edizioni, 2011 COURSE NOTES -Regular attendance, which includes active and positive contributions to classes and lab sessions, is strongly recommended.
 Lack of attendance to class and labs will adversely affect your overall performance and will have a negative impact on your final grade.
 Since classes are 50-minutes in length and exercises begin at the start of each lesson, it is important to arrive on time regularly.
 Late arrivals are disruptive to the flow of the class. - Late assignments and missed tests policy : .